kmhofmann/selene/docs/building.md

 ### General

-Follow the usual instructions for CMake projects on UNIX-like systems.
+Follow the usual instructions for CMake projects on UNIX-like systems (**Linux**, **macOS**, **Windows Subsystem for Linux**).

 First, clone the project and create a `build` directory (or use another name).

     git clone https://github.com/kmhofmann/selene.git
     cd selene
     mkdir build && cd build

-Then call `cmake` and build the project.
+Then call `cmake` and build the project, e.g. with.

-    cmake -DCMAKE_BUILD_TYPE=Release -DSELENE_BUILD_ALL=ON ..
+    cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DSELENE_BUILD_ALL=ON ..
-    cmake --build .      # or just 'make', if GNU Make is the generator
+    cmake --build . -j           # Or just 'make -j[N]', if GNU Make is the generator;
+                                 # or 'ninja', if Ninja is the generator.

 Additional options may be passed to the respective build tool, e.g. `cmake --build . -- -j8`.

+The setting `-DSELENE_BUILD_ALL=ON` enables building the tests, examples, and benchmarks.
+Omit this parameter if this is not desired, and see below for the individual CMake variables that can be set for more fine-grained control.

+On **Windows**, recent versions of Visual Studio support opening CMake-based projects directly from the IDE.
+Additional variables (e.g. `-DSELENE_BUILD_ALL=ON`) can be specified through a somewhat unintuitive JSON text file.

+Otherwise, CMake can be used to generate Visual Studio project files manually.
-On Windows, the CMake command might look similar to the following, in order to generate Visual Studio 2017 project files for a 64-bit build (see [here](dependencies.md) for more info on using [vcpkg](https://github.com/Microsoft/vcpkg) for installation of dependencies):
+The CMake command might look similar to the following, in order to generate project VS2017 files for a 64-bit build (see [here](dependencies.md) for more info on using [vcpkg](https://github.com/Microsoft/vcpkg) for installation of dependencies):

     cmake -G "Visual Studio 15 2017 Win64" -T "host=x64" \
         -DCMAKE_TOOLCHAIN_FILE=<path_to_vcpkg>\scripts\buildsystems\vcpkg.cmake \
         -DSELENE_BUILD_ALL=ON \
         ..

-The setting `-DSELENE_BUILD_ALL=ON` enables building the tests, examples, and benchmarks.
-Omit this parameter if this is not desired, and see below for the individual CMake variables that can be set for more fine-grained control.

 #### Static vs. shared libraries